-What is this support document about If you can’t preview your posts, pages, or themes on your blog – you may need to enable third-party cookies in your web browser.
-Checking your browser… [third-party-cookies-check] ↑ Table of Contents ↑What are cookies?
-Cookies, more specifically known as HTTP cookies or Browser Cookies, are small bits of […]
+What is this support document about If you can’t preview your posts, pages, or themes on your blog – you may need to enable third-party cookies in your web browser. ↑ Table of Contents ↑Checking your browser... [third-party-cookies-check] ↑ Table of Contents ↑What are cookies?
+Cookies, more specifically known as HTTP cookies or Browser Cookies, […]

-The Custom Design upgrade gives you the ability to edit your blog's CSS.
+Custom Design, which is a feature of the WordPress.com Premium and WordPress.com Business plans give you the ability to edit your blog's CSS.
 This support doc explains how to find and use the CSS editor.